loudy-art/MercadoPagoForm/README.md

 On the other hand, this is only compatible for debit / credit card payments, it is not possible to integrate MercadoPago's electronic wallet
 (I already asked for it t.t)

+The fields are sanitized in PHP but it is important that you add your own validations and error messages regarding the validations, I did it both in client side with JQuery and in server-side with PHP, but I decided not to include it in the project since it could bring compatibility problems.

 Hopefully this can help you!